ericcornelissen/shescape/CONTRIBUTING.md

 The integration tests are duplicated between ESM and CJS as both are supported by _Shescape_.
 When making changes to the integration test, make sure to update both versions of the test.

+### End-to-end Testing

+End-to-end tests for _Shescape_ aim to test the library when used to invoke shell commands.
+All end-to-end test suites go into the `test/e2e` folder.
+You can run e2e tests using the command `npm run test:e2e`.

 ### Property Testing